mcowger/blog.cowger.us/_drafts/anatomy-of-a-app-on-k8s-outage.md

     * Create new Node from new image on IaaS
     * Add node to cluster

-Now in PKS, each node really only takes about 3-4 minutes to do this, and its all hands off.
+Now in PKS, each node really only takes about 3-4 minutes to do this, and its all handled by the system.

 **The Event**